tsdev/spinw/docs/pages/swplot/swplot.plotatom.md

 ### Name-Value Pair Arguments

-% `obj`
+`obj`
 : SpinW object.

-% `range`
+`range`
-: Plotting range of the lattice parameters in lattice units, imensions are [3 2].
+: Plotting range of the lattice parameters in lattice units, dimensions are [3 2].
 For example to plot the first unit cell,
- se: [0 1;0 1;0 1].
+  use: [0 1;0 1;0 1].
 Also the number unit cells can be given
- long the a, b and c directions: [2 1 2], that is equivalent to 0 2;0 1;0 2].
+  along the a, b and c directions: [2 1 2], that is equivalent to [0 2;0 1;0 2].
 Default is the single unit cell.

-% `unit`
+`unit`
 : Unit in which the range is defined.
 It can be the following
- tring:
+  string:
       'lu'        Lattice units (default).
       'xyz'       Cartesian coordinate system in Angstrom units.

-% `mode`
+`mode`
 : String, defines the types of atoms to plot:
       'all'       Plot all atoms (default).
       'mag'       Plot magnetic atoms only.
       'nonmag'    Plot non-magnetic atoms only.

-% `figure`
+`figure`
 : Handle of the swplot figure.
 Default is the selected figure.

-% `legend`
+`legend`
 : Whether to add the plot to the legend, default is true.

-% `label`
+`label`
 : Whether to plot labels for atoms, default is false.

-% `dText`
+`dText`
-: Distance between item and its text label, default is 0.1 ngstrom.
+: Distance between item and its text label, default is 0.1 Angstrom.

-% `fontSize`
+`fontSize`
-: Font size of the atom labels in pt, default is stored in wpref.getpref('fontsize').
+: Font size of the atom labels in pt, default is stored in swpref.getpref('fontsize').

-% `radius0`
+`radius0`
 : Constant atom radius, default value is 0.3 Angstrom.

-% `radius`
+`radius`
 : Defines the atom radius:
       'fix'       Sets the radius of all atoms to the value stored in radius0.
       'auto'      use radius data from database based on the atom label multiplied by radius0 value.

-% `color`
+`color`
 : Color of the atoms:
       'auto'      All atom gets the color stored in obj.unit_cell.
       'colorname' All atoms will have the same color.
       [R G B]     RGB code of the color that fix the color of all atoms.

-% `nMesh`
+`nMesh`
 : Resolution of the ellipse surface mesh.
-Integer number that is sed to generate an icosahedron mesh with #mesh number of dditional triangulation, default value is stored in wpref.getpref('nmesh')
+Integer number that is used to generate an icosahedron mesh with #mesh number of additional triangulation, default value is stored in swpref.getpref('nmesh')

-% `tooltip`
+`tooltip`
-: If true, the tooltips will be shown when clicking on atoms. efault is true.
+: If true, the tooltips will be shown when clicking on atoms.
+  Default is true.

-% `shift`
+`shift`
-: Column vector with 3 elements, all atomic positions will be hifted by the given value in Angstrom units.
-Default value is 0;0;0].
+: Column vector with 3 elements, all atomic positions will be shifted by the given value in Angstrom units.
+Default value is [0;0;0].

-% `replace`
+`replace`
 : Replace previous atom plot if true.
 Default is true.

-% `translate`
+`translate`
-: If true, all plot objects will be translated to the figure enter.
+: If true, all plot objects will be translated to the figure center.
 Default is false.

-% `zoom`
+`zoom`
-: If true, figure will be automatically zoomed to the ideal size. efault is false.
+: If true, figure will be automatically zoomed to the ideal size.
+  Default is false.

-% `copy`
+`copy`
-: If true, a hardcopy of the spinw object will be sved in the igure data, otherwise just the handle of the spinw object, hus the figure can be updated when the spin object changed. efault value is false.
+: If true, a hardcopy of the spinw object will be sved in the figure data, otherwise just the handle of the spinw object, thus the figure can be updated when the spin object changed.
+  Default value is false.

 ### Output Arguments

 hFigure           Handle of the swplot figure.
 The name of the objects that are created called 'atom' and 'atom_label'.
 To find the handles and the stored data on these objects, use e.g. sObject = swplot.findobj(hFigure,'name','atom')